-There has been no public market for our Class A ordinary shares or ADSs prior to this offering, and you may not be able to resell our ADSs at or above the price you paid, or at all.
+There has been no public market for our ordinary shares or ADSs prior to this offering, and you may not be able to resell our ADSs at or above the price you paid, or at all.

-Prior to this initial public offering, there has been no public market for our Class A ordinary shares or ADSs.
+Prior to this initial public offering, there has been no public market for our Ordinary shares or ADSs.
 We will apply to list our ADSs on the [NYSE]/[Nasdaq].
-Our Class A ordinary shares will not be listed on any exchange or quoted for trading on any over-the-counter trading system.
+Our ordinary shares will not be listed on any exchange or quoted for trading on any over-the-counter trading system.
 If an active trading market for our ADSs does not develop after this offering, the market price and liquidity of our ADSs will be materially and adversely affected.